 Evangelical Christian churches in Bible Belt America don’t exactly have the best track record when it comes to gay rights.
 The majority of worshippers seem to believe that (presumably with the help of that queer commie, Obama) gay people are going to bring around the end of society as we know it.
-But the thing that seems to most frustrate them is that it could all be so easily stopped, because your sexuality is completely your own choice, right?
+But the thing that seems to frustrate them the most is that it could all be so easily stopped, because your sexuality is completely your own choice, right?

 That's what Timothy Kurek had been taught to believe throughout his childhood, until one of his best friends came out as a lesbian, casting doubt over his entire belief system.
-Instead of just Googling the topic, like I'm guessing the rest of us would if we were all bigoted homophobes going through a slow enlightenment, Timothy went the whole hog and pretended to be gay for a year.
+Instead of just Googling the topic, like I'm guessing the rest of us would if we were all bigoted homophobes going through a slow enlightenment, Timothy went whole hog and pretended to be gay for a year.
 An effort to understand what it's like to come out as homosexual in a conservative community.

 Kurek turned that experience into a book, The Cross in the Closet, which has drawn fire for apparently being reductive and potentially offensive, but surely if it can tap into even a tiny chunk of that mass of xenophobic psyches and begin to change minds, that's a good thing.
 I spoke to Timothy about living a lie for a year and what it feels like to be ostracised by everyone you know for something you have absolutely no control over.